-- (3) the automatic access standards;
+- (3) the access arrangements specified in the jurisdictional electricity legislation; and

-- (4) the minimum access standards;
+- (4)

-- (5) the applicable plant standards;
+- (5)

-- (6) the negotiated access standards that will require AEMO's involvement in accordance with clause 5.3.4A(c); and
+- (6)

 - (7) the normal voltage level, if that is to change from the nominal voltage level.

 This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)